achung89/react-futures/API_REFERENCE.md

 ### FutureArrayCache

-A `FutureArrayCache` constructor is returned from `futureArray` and is used to instantiate future arrays.
-It consumes the promise from the promiseReturningFunction and caches the resultes using LRU.
+A `FutureArrayCache` class is returned from `futureArray` and is used to instantiate future arrays.
+It consumes the promise from the promiseReturningFunction and caches the results using LRU.
 <br />
 <br />